aisu-programming/LLM-Coder-with-Discord/README.md

 - For other platform:

-  For the setup command, see "_docker-compose.yml_" for your reference.
+  See "_docker-compose.yml_" for your reference.

 ## Execution

 ```
 python ./main.py
 ```

+## Now-implemented Tools
+- My Web Extractor
+- File Operator (My Storage)